sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 - `topic.prefix`: Will be put at the beginning of the topic for each sync events such as:
   - Topic by default **{prefix}.{db name}.{db column}**

-There's also a part where you can define more information about the Kafka connection, but we don't need it in this example.
+There's also a part where you can define more information about the Kafka connection, but we don't need it in this example, but you can have a look in the well-made [confluent documentation].

 #### Connector Sink